-Generic Name: bisacodyl (bis AK oh dil)
+Generic Name: bisacodyl (oral and rectal) (bis AK oh dil)

-What is Modane (bisacodyl)?
+What is bisacodyl?

 Bisacodyl is a laxative that stimulates bowel movements.